Ensupang/Traffic-lights-management-system/a1/README.md

 • Write the code in Python (Version 2.7.x).

-• Ensure that it works on linux system.

 Sample Input
 The input comprises lines each of which specifies a command.
 There are 4 kinds of commands.